Welcome back!

 - You have any unexplained vaginal bleeding.

-- You have a history of or current medical conditions such as liver problems, stroke, heart disease, blood clots, migraine headaches, epilepsy, diabetes mellitus or cancer.
+- You have a history of or current medical conditions such as liver problems, stroke, heart disease, blood clots (such as deep vein thrombosis or pulmonary embolism), migraine headaches, epilepsy (fits), diabetes or cancer.

 - You are going for surgery or will be on bed rest.